rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 > And then there would be Eve, an explorer searching for nothing, adrift in a sea without any memory of what she had once sought or of what she wished to return to.

 - *The People in the Trees*, Hanya Yanagihara

+> It is in our nature to be such ungainly, consumptive beasts.
+To live and labour so we may eat and be eaten.
+To consume and be consumed in eternity.
+And to this end, we have built around ourselves the machinery of consumption.
+It becomes easy to forget, then, that there is true flavour yet, beneath it all.
+In the fact of such despair, our one saving grace is the ability to make things.
+And as long as it comes from a place of honesty, fascination, and true flavour...
+There will always be room for more."

+- *Rare Flavours*, Ram V & Filipe Andrade

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.